Revolutionary Deists by Kerry Walters

 Deists considered the Christianity of the time as pernicious in its avowal of the utter corruptibility of man, encouragement of intolerance, persecution of dissent, hampering of scientific progress, and obstruction to social justice.
 At the political level, deists were strict republicans who believed in freedom of religion and of the press, universal education, and separation of church and state.
 They denounced slavery, the abuse of Native Americans, and the subjugation of women and sought to reform institutions that bred intolerance.1

 Clearly deist thinking was incorporated into the political philosophy of early America and the Declaration of Independence and U.S. Constitution, both of which inspired other nations.
-Their defense of the repressed seems surprisingly fresh 250 years later.
+Their defense of the oppressed seems surprisingly fresh 250 years later.
 But of course deism declined in the following century; next time we will examine why and explore its legacy further.

 (CONTINUED NEXT POST)